Juno assessment panel

-The Panel comprises a Chair and at least three other members, who shall include at least two academic physicists and one non-academic physicist.
-One member will be nominated by the Women in Physics Group.
+The Panel comprises a Chair and at least five other members.
+With the approval of the Chair of the Panel, and the IOP Diversity and Inclusion Committee, panel members are drawn from Juno Champion and Practitioner departments.
+The Panel shall include at least two academic physicists and one non-academic physicist.
 There shall be at least one man and one woman on the Panel.
-It is appointed by the Diversity and Inclusion Committee of the Institute of Physics.

 The current members of the Juno Assessment Panel are:

 - Professor Brian Fulton, University of York (Chair)